 You may not receive any personal benefits from being in this study.
-As a result of this study, we expect to gain a deeper understanding of mental function during different levels of anesthesia which may benefit future patients.
+As a result of this study, we expect to gain a deeper understanding of mental function during different levels of anesthesia, and to evaluate if the use of ultrasonic brain stimulation accelerates return to consciousness.